godyracks/Doctor_Appointment_App_KivyMD/README.md

 To get started with the Laikipia University Doctor App (Kivy), follow these steps:

 1. Clone the repository: `git clone https://github.com/GodyRacks/LaikipiaUniversityDoctorAppKivy.git`
-2. Open the project in Android Studio or your preferred IDE.
+2. Open the project in Pycharm or your preferred IDE.
+3. MySQL workbench , connect python to SQL. for database
-3. Build and run the app on an emulator or physical device.
+4. Build and run the app on  physical device.

 Feel free to explore the code, make modifications, and contribute to the project!